 Mazda RX-Vision GT3 Concept virtual experience

-Mazda Motor Corp recently announced that the Mazda RX-Vision GT3 Concept is now available in the extremely popular Gran Turismo Sport driving simulation game.
-That’s right.
-Mazda’s state-of-the-art concept car is now available on the Sony Interactive Entertainment PlayStation console since May 22.
+Mazda Motor Corp announced that the Mazda RX-Vision GT3 Concept is available in the extremely popular Gran Turismo Sport driving simulation game.
+Mazda’s state-of-the-art concept car has been available on the Sony Interactive Entertainment PlayStation console since May 22, 2020.
 Imagine the car, which was created by Mazda designers who based the virtual race car on the award-winning 2015 RX-Vision Concept Car.
-Moreover, cooperatively established with Polyphony Digital. the RX-Vision GT3 Concept is now Mazda’s 8th race car in the online game’s myriad of events and competitions.
+Moreover, cooperatively established with Polyphony Digital. the RX-Vision GT3 Concept is Mazda’s 8th race car in the online game’s myriad of events and competitions.

 So, no matter how the pandemic has impacted our everyday lives, particularly our love of driving, car and gaming enthusiasts can now go online to enjoy the thrill and excitement of the virtual racing world.
 “As we miss the feel and excitement of actual local motorsports events such as the Miata Cup, and even the learnings from our highly successful Motorsport Development Program with the Automobile Association Philippines (AAP), we believe that we can still recreate the thrill of driving and further appreciate the virtues of competition through Mazda’s efforts in digital motorsport,” Tan concluded.

-The other virtual event is the Livery Design Contest, which will run until June 19th.
-Using the livery editor feature of Gran Turismo Sport, players can create and submit their interpretation of Mazda’s 100th anniversary on their Mazda RX-Vision GT3 Concept.
-The winning entries will be picked by the same Mazda design team that created the virtual racecar.
-To know more, you may visit the Digital Motor Sport section of mazda.com.
+The other virtual event was the Livery Design Contest that ran until June 19, 2020.
+Using the livery editor feature of Gran Turismo Sport, players created and submitted their interpretation of Mazda’s 100th anniversary on their Mazda RX-Vision GT3 Concept.
+The winning entries were picked by the same Mazda design team that created the virtual racecar.

 Toyota E-Sports GR Supra GT Cup Asia

-The most recent to be introduced was Toyota Motor Philippines’ version of the E-Sports program – the GR Supra GT Cup Asia (Philippines edition).
+Next e-sport introduced was Toyota Motor Philippines’ version of the E-Sports program—the GR Supra GT Cup Asia (Philippines edition).
 Likewise, the initiative stemmed from the ongoing pandemic, where safety continues to be of the highest concern.

 “The safety of our customers, employees, and fans are always at the top of our priorities.
 But we also recognize the value of waku-doki spirit in everyone.
 This is a great way to sustain the excitement of the motorsports program in the Philippines in a safe environment,” said TMP President Atsuhiro Okamoto.

-As part of Toyota’s Gazoo Racing motorsports program, the e-racing event GR Supra GT Cup Asia-Philippines, of course, will be held online and open to the public, ages 18 and above.
+As part of Toyota’s Gazoo Racing motorsports program, the e-racing event GR Supra GT Cup Asia-Philippines were held online and open to the public, ages 18 and above.

 “Finally, Toyota fans can participate in our sports program at the comfort and safety of their own homes.
 We also expect this activity to reach a wider and younger audience, based on the profile of gamers,” Okamoto added.
-The upcoming online e-race, utilizing Toyota’s legendary sports car icon, the GR Supra, is expected to start in July 2020.
-Winners of the e-race, meantime, will get a chance to participate in the regional finals, the GR Supra GT Cup-Asia.
+The online e-race, utilizing Toyota’s legendary sports car icon, the GR Supra, started in July 2020.
+Winners of the e-race had the chance to participate in the regional finals, the GR Supra GT Cup-Asia.

 Considering that e-Sports in the Philippines has garnered popularity over the years, the addition of e-sports programs in various international competitions, producing Filipino medalists, have further legitimized the sport.
 The GR Supra GT Cup Asia-Philippines is Toyota’s fun, safe and feasible alternative to the country’s number one motorsport program, The Vios Racing Festival.